 - Pour the excess grease from the skillet, then add 1 tablespoon olive oil and heat on medium.
 Add the onion, and reduce heat to medium low.
 Sauté about 5 minutes until the onion begins to soften.

 - Stir the cabbage into the skillet along with the soy sauce and dried ginger.
 Cook for a few minutes, then stir in the white wine.
 Bring to a simmer, and cook covered on medium low heat.

 - When the grill is hot, remove the pork from the marinade, gently shaking the excess marinade back into the bag.

 - Place the pork tenderloin on the grill, and grill covered for a total of 16 to 20 minutes, turning halfway through the grilling time.

-- Pour the excess marinade from the bag into a small sauce pan, and add the remaining sauce ingredients–dijon mustard, 1 tsp soy sauce, 1 tsp maple syrupw.
+- Pour the excess marinade from the bag into a small sauce pan, and add the remaining sauce ingredients–dijon mustard, 1 teaspoon soy sauce, 1 teaspoon maple syrupw.
 Bring to a boil, then reduce to a simmer for 10 minutes, stirring occasionally.
 Keep warm as the pork finishes cooking.

 - Check the pork for doneness at 15 minutes of grilling time.
 Pork tenderloin should be 145 degrees internal temperature and still juicy and moist when done.

 - When the pork is done, let it rest on a platter for 5 minutes.
 Slice the pork after resting.